PMKhai/todo-list-cli-go/README.md

 4. Run the following command to build the executable:

    ```
-   go build -o todolist
+   go build -o build/todolist
    ```

-5. Once the build is successful, the `todolist` executable will be created in the project directory.
+5. Once the build is successful, the `todolist` executable will be created in the build folder.

 ## Usage